koenderks/jfa/README.md

 - `sampleSize()`

 This function calculates the required sample size for an audit, based on the poisson, binomial, or hypergeometric likelihood.
-A prior can be specified to perform Bayesian planning.
+A prior can be specified to combine with the specified likelihood in order to perform Bayesian planning.

 `sampleSize(materiality = NULL, confidence = 0.95, expectedError = 0, distribution = "poisson", errorType = "percentage", N = NULL, maxSize = 5000, prior = FALSE, priorK = NULL, priorN = NULL)`